 After obtaining your advisor’s signature, submit ALL forms to the department’s office of student services.

 Post-MS Study at Stanford

 If you have been admitted to Stanford to study for a master’s degree and wish to continue study for the department’s Engineer or PhD degree, you must turn in an Application for Post-MS Study.
 This form should be submitted by January 15, so that your application may be reviewed during the normal admissions cycle.
 You may apply at a later date if your advisor feels that is appropriate to do so.

-Submit the completed form to the department office.
+Submit the completed form to the CEE Student Services office (Y2E2 Bldg, Room 314).
 If you have not specified a faculty person with whom you wish to study, your application will be forwarded to appropriate faculty members for evaluation and you will be notified by mail of their decision.
-If admitted, you must be sure to file a Graduate Program Authorization Petition so that a new degree program is activated in your university record.
+If admitted, you must be sure to logon to Axess and submit a Graduate Program Authorization Petition so that a new degree program is activated in your university record.

 NOTE: Conferral of a degree will inactivate any student registration privileges, therefore this step needs to be completed before your MS is conferred.

 Master’s students can also apply for a second master’s degree within Civil and Environmental Engineering or in another department.
 The second degree is subject to the same general requirements as in the first.
 None of the 45 units of course work used to complete the requirements for the first degree may be applied for the second MS degree program (some seminars and directed study courses can be repeated if the subject matter is different during the second degree).